microsoft/vscode-mssql/README.md

 ## Options
 The following Visual Studio Code settings are available for the mssql extension.
 These can be set in user preferences (cmd+,) or workspace settings ```(.vscode/settings.json)```.
-See [customize options] and [manage connection profiles] for more detail.
+See [customize options] and [manage connection profiles] for more details.

 ```javascript
 {